Celebrity Cricket League

+History

-The Celebrity Cricket League (CCL) is an amateur men's cricket league in India.
-It consists of eight teams of film actors from eight film industries of Indian cinema.
+The Celebrity Cricket League (CCL) is an exhibition men's cricket league in India.
+It consists of eight teams of film actors from different film industries of Indian cinema.
 The league commenced in 2011.
-Salman Khan is Brand Ambassador for Celebrity Cricket League from 2011 for all seasons.
+Salman Khan is the brand ambassador for Celebrity Cricket League from 2011 for all seasons.
 The CCL teams use various venues for their home games and it has a vast coverage in Indian media.

 Establishment

-The popularity of the Indian Premier League (official T20 League Tournament of India) inspired the CCL, with franchises in major Indian cities.
+The popularity of the Indian Premier League inspired the CCL, with franchises in major Indian cities.
 Vishnu Vardhan Induri, an entrepreneur from Hyderabad, is the founder and managing director of CCL.
 He started the league in 2010 by selling franchise rights for four teams in the inaugural season.
 For the second season, two additional teams were added.

+In January 2024, With South Indian International Media Awards (SIIMA) completing 12 years and Celebrity Cricket League (CCL) gearing up for its 10th season, the founder of SIIMA and CCL Vishnu Vardhan Induri joins forces with Alankar Pandian of Invenio Origin, a media investment fund based out of Singapore and Dubai to launch a New Pan India Media IP called Indian National Cine Academy (INCA) along with scaling up SIIMA and CCL.

 History

 First season

-The inaugural season took place in 2011 and included participation from four teams - Chennai Rhinos, Telugu Warriors, Mumbai Heroes, and Karnataka Bulldozers.
+The inaugural season took place in 2011 and included participation from ariyumo four teams - Chennai Rhinos, Telugu Warriors, Mumbai Heroes, and Karnataka Bulldozers.
 With CCL season 1, the organizers planned to create awareness about anti-piracy.
 Chennai Rhinos defeated Karnataka Bulldozers in a competitive final and emerged as the inaugural CCL champions.